Minoru/minoru-fediverse-crawler/index.md

 instances appear and die every day, and you probably don't need to know about it *right away*.
 This is not a monitoring service.

-The instances themselves are checked about once a day.
+The nodes themselves are checked about once a day.
 The crawler also maintains internal lists of "moved" and "dead" instances, which are checked once a week (just in case they come back to life).
-The checks are spread out throughout the day with some jitter, that's why the list is updated more often than the check period.
+The checks are spread throughout the day with some jitter, that's why the list is updated more often than the check period.

 Crawler's user agent string is `Minoru's Fediverse Crawler (+https://nodes.fediverse.party)`, and it makes requests from the following IP